OxfordSKA/OSKAR/INSTALL.md

 Advanced Build Options:

-    * -DCMAKE_BUILD_TYPE=<release or debug> (default: release)
-        Build OSKAR in release or debug mode.

     * -DCASACORE_LIB_DIR=<path> (default: searches the system library paths) Specifies a custom path in which to look for the CasaCore libraries (libcasa_ms.so and others).
-        Note: This should only be used in special cases, where the version of CasaCore installed in the system library path can't be used to build OSKAR.
+        Note: This should only be used if the CasaCore library in the system library path can't be used to build OSKAR..

     * -DCASACORE_INC_DIR=<path> (default: searches the system include paths) Specifies a custom path in which to look for the CasaCore library headers.
 This is the path to the top level casacore include folder.
-        Note: This should only be used in special cases, where the version of CasaCore headers installed in the system include path can't be used to build OSKAR.
+        Note: This should only be used if the CasaCore headers in the system include path can't be used to build OSKAR.

+    * -DCMAKE_PREFIX_PATH=<path> (default: None)
+        Specifies a location in which to search for Qt 5.
+For example, if using Homebrew on macOS, this may need to be set to /usr/local/opt/qt5/

+    * -DCMAKE_BUILD_TYPE=<release or debug> (default: release)
+        Build OSKAR in release or debug mode.

     * -DNVCC_COMPILER_BINDIR=<path> (default: None)
         Specifies a nvcc compiler binary directory override.
 See nvcc help.
-        Note: This is likely to be needed only on OS X when the version of the compiler picked up by nvcc (which is related to the version of XCode being used) is incompatible with the current version of CUDA.
+        Note: This is likely to be needed only on macOS when the version of the compiler picked up by nvcc (which is related to the version of XCode being used) is incompatible with the current version of CUDA.
+        Set this to 'clang' on macOS if using GCC to build the rest of OSKAR.

     * -DFORCE_LIBSTDC++=ON|OFF (default: OFF)
         If ON forces the use of libstdc++ with the Clang compiler.